 A common scenario: you run a digital agency through a limited company (VAT registered) but also take on freelance consulting work as a sole trader (below the £90,000 VAT threshold).
 Or you have a partnership that handles non-VATable income alongside your main agency.
 In these cases, MTD for mixed VAT and non-VAT agencies creates a genuine compliance puzzle.

 This article explains exactly what you need to do, what software you need, and where the traps are.
-We are ICAEW qualified accountants, and we see this issue more often than most people realise.
+We work exclusively with agency founders, and we see this issue more often than most people realise.

 What MTD Actually Means for Your Agency